tobyberster/BSP-WSD/Readme.md

 - Stopword List by Chris Buckley and Gerard Salton at Cornell University:
   Fore more information about this list, go to http://www.lextek.com/manuals/onix/stopwords2.html

+- Bobcat MW Utils by Manuel Wahle:
+  For more information about this package, go to https://github.com/mwahle/Hello-Wiki/lib

 Data
 ----